← Hub / 07 Cheat Sheet

 Cowork → Chat

-Cowork is great at pulling raw inputs but not at synthesis.
-Let it gather the data, dump it into a doc, then take that doc into Chat for the actual thinking.
-One pulls, one processes.
+Cowork is excellent at pulling raw inputs and ordinary at synthesis.
+Let it gather the data and dump it into one doc, then take that doc into Chat for the actual thinking.
+One agent pulls, the other processes, and the result is sharper than either could produce alone.

 03